 We will work together until a point where you feel comfortable and would like to end therapy.
 Ideally this will be a mutually agreed upon end time and include a couple of sessions for preparation and review, however you are free to terminate therapy at any time.

 You may pay in the form of cash, personal check, credit, or debit card.

 I am not a directly covered by health insurance plans.
 Some health insurance plans allow for what’s called ‘out of network’ coverage.
-If you are interested in this option, I recommend you contact your health care plan’s benefits department.
+If you are interested in this option, I recommend you contact your health care plan’s benefits department and ask about ‘out of network’ benefits, reimbursement rate, and any associated deductible, if applicable.
 I am happy to provide you with proof of service so you can recoup some of your costs by your submitting receipts to your insurance company.

 You also have the option to private pay for sessions, forgoing any out-of-network insurance involvement.

 Most Health Savings Accounts (HSAs) can be used to pay for therapy.

 Your appointment is reserving my therapeutic time for you.
 Since it is difficult to fill a missed or cancelled appointment on short notice, I have a 24 hour cancellation policy, whereby you are charged your full appointment fee should you choose not to give more than 24 hours notice.

 www.emdria.org – this website will give you more information about EMDR (Eye Movement Desensitization and Reprocessing), a therapeutic approach in which I am trained.

 thework.com/en – this is author Byron Katie’s site, from whom I draw some of my therapy approach.
 Byron Katie’s “The Work” is a process of inquiry into our stressful thoughts.